 What is the conclusion?

-Sadly, all this confusion and false teaching is but a fulfillment of what the Scripture says.
+Sadly, all this confusion and false teaching are but a fulfillment of what the Scripture says.
 “But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons” (I Timothy 4:1).
 Over and over again we are warned about false teachers, and some even disguise themselves so as to fool people.

 “For such men are false apostles, deceitful workers, disguising themselves as apostles of Christ.
 No wonder, for even Satan disguises himself as an angel of light.
 Therefore it is not surprising if his servants also disguise themselves as servants of righteousness, whose end will be according to their deeds" (II Corinthians 11:13-15).